symi-daguo/ha-fusion/README_EN.md

 The project is currently in **pre-beta** stage.
 Basic functionality has been completed, including:

-- ✅ Chinese interface optimization
+- ✅ Chinese interface optimization (Defaults to Simplified Chinese, other languages can be selected in settings)
 - ✅ Fullscreen display support
 - ✅ Basic interface layout
 - ✅ Docker container support